rodricfanou/Fingerprint_Database_Generator/README.md

 ## Steps

-#### MacOS
+#### 1- On MacOS Mojave

-1- Install version 12.3 postgresql on Mac using: https://www.robinwieruch.de/postgres-sql-macos-setup;  you can run "brew install postgresql"
+a- Install version 12.3 postgresql on Mac using: https://www.robinwieruch.de/postgres-sql-macos-setup;  you can run "brew install postgresql"

-2- Create postgresql database with a table listing the http fingerprints, a table listing the tls fingerprints and a third table storing the matching of their respective ids (run script ).
+b- Create postgresql database with a table listing the http fingerprints, a table listing the tls fingerprints and a third table storing the matching of their respective ids (run script ).

-#### Ubuntu
+#### 1- Ubuntu

-1- Install version 12.3 postgresql on Ubuntu using: https://www.postgresql.org/docs/9.0/tutorial-install.html
+a- Install version 12.3 postgresql on Ubuntu using: https://www.postgresql.org/docs/9.0/tutorial-install.html
   * In case you get the error `createdb: could not connect to database template1: FATAL:  Peer authentication failed for user "postgres"`,
      * run `sudo nano /etc/postgresql/10/main/pg_hba.conf` and
      * replace `local   all             postgres                                peer` by `local   all             postgres                                trust`
      * `sudo /etc/init.d/postgresql reload

-3- Create an account on BrowserStack (a free account would be enough for this project); automate browserstack for python using https://www.browserstack.com/automate/python.
+2- Create an account on BrowserStack (a free account would be enough for this project); automate browserstack for python using https://www.browserstack.com/automate/python.
   * install behave-browserstack (https://github.com/browserstack/behave-browserstack.git) -- not sure this is compulsory

-4- Download and install mitmengine
+3- Download and install mitmengine (Not necessary for the project)
   * setup Go (https://golang.org/dl/go1.14.4.linux-amd64.tar.gz) using https://golang.org/doc/install
-  * install and run vendering or gomo logic using https://gocodecloud.com/blog/2016/03/29/go-vendoring-beginner-tutorial/ --not sure
+  * install and run vendering or gomo logic using https://gocodecloud.com/blog/2016/03/29/go-vendoring-beginner-tutorial/
   * Use Go 1.14.1 (go version go1.14.4 linux/amd64 for linux and go1.14.4 darwin/amd64 for macOS).
 In case you needed to uninstall Go, use https://stackoverflow.com/questions/42186003/how-to-uninstall-golang
   * set GOPATH to /home/username/go/
   * run ``make test`` and ``make cover`` in ```/home/username/go/src/github.com/cloudflare/mitmengine```

-5- HTTPS vs TLS signatures
+4- HTTPS vs TLS signatures

-* We adopted the following format as that of an HTTPS fingerprint:
-<browser_name>:<browser_version>:<os_platform>:<os_name>:<os_version>:<device_type>:<quirks>|<tls_version>:<cipher_suites>:<extension_names>:<curves>:<ec_point_fmts>:<http_headers>:<quirks>|<mitm_name>:<mitm_type>:<mitm_grade>

 *